 - Verbal abuse to peers

 - Physical aggression towards peers

 - Sexual Harassment/child on child abuse

 - Refusal to comply with teacher instructions

-- Bullying/peer exclusion or racism
+- Bullying/peer exclusion

+- Racism

+- Homophobic language

+- Derogatory language

+- Sexism

-- Serious behaviour incidents (frequency or severity) requiring internal or external suspension
+• Serious behaviour incidents requiring internal or external suspension

 It is the responsibility of the member of staff who has dealt with the behaviour to log any incidents on CPOMS.
-Learning Support Assistants may add behaviour incidents to CPOMS but they must always be verbally shared with the class teacher during the day first.
+Learning Support Assistants may add behaviour incidents to CPOMS but they must always be verbally shared with the class teacher or SLT as well.